 An electric wheelchair or scooter is a disabled person’s only means of getting around.

-An electric wheelchair or scooter is a disabled person’s only means of getting around.
+An electric wheelchair, manual, or mobility scooter is a disabled person’s only means of getting around.
 It might look like a simple device but that is not the case as every electric wheelchair and mobility scooter has complicated electronics and mechanical parts.
-As these parts on a power wheelchair and mobility scooter has movement there is wear and tear involved and if these factors are not maintained on a regular basis, the disability device will break down, or not do as it was designed.
+As these parts on these devices have movement there is wear and tear involved and if these components are not maintained on a regular basis, the disability device will break down, or not function as intended which could become a safety hazard.

-Bearings – there are few bearings on all power wheelchairs that needs to be inspected and replaced.
+Bearings – there are a few bearings on all power wheelchairs that need to be inspected and replaced when needed.

-If the battery indicator on the control display indicates yellow, it will reduce the amount of available
+If the battery indicator on the controlled display indicates yellow, it will reduce the amount of available

 cycles in the battery by 2 and if it indicates red it will reduce by 3 cycles when charged.
-When the power wheelchair or electric scooter starts performing sluggish or the batteries power does not last as long as always this is the indication that the batteries needs to be replaced.
+When the power wheelchair or electric scooter starts performing sluggish or the batteries’ power does not last as long as always this is the indication that the batteries need to be replaced.
 Electronics – both power wheelchairs and electric scooters are equipped with power modules that control the power wheelchair and electric scooter.
-During routine services the power wheelchair and electric scooter wiring must be visually inspected for chafing or ant breakages.
+During routine services, the power wheelchair and electric scooter wiring must be visually inspected for chafing or ant breakages.

 The wire connectors must also be inspected to ensure all connections are still secure in place.
 A loose

-Look after your mobility devices and it will look after you.
+Look after your mobility devices and they will look after you.